zhouzechu/MINST_recognition_SVM/README.md

 ```python
 python main.py validation [path]
 ```
-*prepared for the Machine Learning Course in FAET*
+*Prepared for the Machine Learning Course in FAET*